 Addiction, also known as a Substance Use Disorder (SUD), is defined as a complex, treatable, chronic medical disease that involves complex interactions in genetics, the environment, brain circuits and an individuals life experiences.
-It involves continued use of alcohol or other drugs, including compulsive behaviors, despite negative consequences.
+It involves continued use of alcohol or other drugs, despite negative consequences.
 The use of substances to feel good has been recorded since the beginning of civilization.
 Humans will always want to experience things that bring pleasure, it is hard-wired in our brains.
 Alcohol and drugs of abuse co-opt the very brain functions that allowed our distant ancestors to survive.
-Chronic use of alcohol or other drugs, including addictive behaviors, can actually change the structure of one’s brain, and how it works.
+Chronic use of alcohol or other drugs, can actually change the structure of one’s brain, as well as natural functions in the brain.
 Without treatment, these changes can be long-lasting.
 When exposed to drugs, our reward circuits, memory systems, decision-making skills and conditioning kick into overdrive to create an all-consuming pattern of uncontrollable cravings and use.
-Individuals struggling with alcohol, drug or behavioral addictions often feel as if they cannot stop on their own, or function normally without their drug or compulsive behavior of choice.
+Individuals struggling with alcohol or other drug often feel as if they cannot stop on their own, or function normally without their drug of choice.

 Which Drugs are Commonly Abused?